ShadowDev7/OpenPunnett/README.md

 - `a` is treated as the recessive allele
 - `AA` and `Aa` produce the dominant phenotype
 - `aa` produces the recessive phenotype
+- `A` > `a`

 ## Notes

 This tool is designed for simple one-gene Punnett square exercises and educational use.
-In addition, this manual applies to the Greek version too
+In addition, this manual applies to the Greek version too.
+Also, my biology knowledge comes from school so if there is something inaccurate.
+Give it a commit (contribute) and I will fix it

 ## License